joserosas-vanta/tiny-vanta/README.md

 ```

 This will display the name, ID, location, and provisioning state of each virtual machine, in addition to the total count.

-### Troubleshooting

-If you encounter any issues while running the application, please ensure that:

-- Your Azure credentials in the `credentials.yaml` file are correct and up to date.
-- Your Azure AD application (service principal) has the necessary permissions to access the Azure Compute resources (e.g., "Reader" or "Contributor" role).
-- Your Azure subscription is active and has virtual machines provisioned.

-If the problem persists, please refer to the error messages in the console output for more information and consult the Azure documentation for further assistance.

-This updated README should render correctly with proper markdown formatting, including headings, bullet points, code blocks, and inline code snippets.
-Let me know if you have any further questions or if there's anything else I can assist you with!